igorkosta/igorkosta.github.io/_posts/perfect-startup-team.md

 - `Usable` - Easy to figure out how to use
 - `Feasible` - Buildable using the technology stack and skills we have

-The best products exist inside of the transactions of those three
+The best products exist on the intersection of those three qualities.

 ### A Hustler
 This one is almost as clear as `a hacker` position.
 Your hustler is your `Head of Sales`.
 A very important person on your team.
 Don't be disillusioned - [build it and they will come](https://samuelmullen.com/articles/startup-fallacies-if-you-build-it-they-will-come/) is a fallacy.
 In the world full of similar products and never ending competition, you need `a hustler` who will sell your product to your customers and your idea to the investors.